 Connectivity (the way we connect with the outside world) is expected to increasingly play a role in the automotive industry, as the car becomes a vehicle for drivers and passengers to use their time in ways other than driving and for personal activities.
+There may be opportunities for companies in this area to expand into a different business model, including software as a service.
+This area, however, may create cybersecurity risks related to vehicles connected to external networks, which could impact consumer adaptation in this area.
 There is speculation on the extent of the impact on vehicle demand given shared vehicles.
 In recent years, ridesharing services have reshaped the landscape of personal travel, as consumers found a convenient and cost-effective alternative to public transit, traditional taxis and personal vehicle ownership.
 While there may be more demand in densely populated areas for shared vehicles, which might result in a decline in private-vehicle sales, a decline may be offset by increased sales due to wear and tear on shared vehicles.
 Furthermore, this trend has recently slowed as a result of the COVID-19 Pandemic, which may be changing consumer preferences back to avoiding rideshare and other shared transit alternatives.